galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/command_line.md

 If you want to have further practice and you are on a Mac or Linux, [Codecademy](https://www.codecademy.com/learn/learn-the-command-line) has a course: however, you won't need extra practice

 Same story here: if you want extra practice [Learn Enough Command Line](https://www.learnenough.com/command-line-tutorial)

+It is also useful to know the keyboard shortcupts of your operating system: here is for [Linux](https://help.gnome.org/users/gnome-terminal/stable/adv-keyboard-shortcuts.html.en): search on goodle for your operating system if different